Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 ### User Behaviors

-** Offer Clickthroughs **
+**Offer Clickthroughs**

 A user's response provides the most direct feedback on their interest in an offer.
-In the most common data collection scheme, a retailer records each offer displayed to a user and each offer that is clicked: the ignored vs. clicked offers can then be tallied in post-processing.
+In the most common data collection scheme, a retailer records each offer displayed to a user and each time an offer is clicked: these records can be compared later, using timestamps or unique URIs, to determine which offers were ignored.
 For technical simplicity, some retailers choose to record only clickthrough events.

 Note that offer clickthrough data can only be collected after offers start being displayed on the retailer's website.
 A retailer can begin collecting data by displaying a randomly-selected offer, perhaps with a specified bias based on the user's demographic information or profile.
 If the distribution of offers displayed to each user is non-random, downsampling (or upsampling) may be used to balance the dataset.

-** Page Views **
+**Page Views**

 A user's browsing history may shed light on either longterm preferences or current purchase intentions, depending on the timescale of interest.
 Each visit to a given page adds evidence of a user's interest in the page's contents, which may correspond to interest in a related offer.
 A rolling tally of a user's views for each page can be maintained over any time frame of interest, with current values recorded at the time a clickthrough event is logged.
 Alternatively, each page view can be recorded directly in a log entry containing a timestamp and identifiers for the user and page.

-** Purchases, Product Reviews, and Wishlists **
+**Purchases, Product Reviews, and Wishlists**

 Interest in some offers -- in particular, product recommendations -- is highly likely to correlate with interest in specific products.
 In these cases, it is informative to record users' purchases, reviews, and "wishlist" contents, which can give strong indications of a user's interest in specific products.
 Some consideration should be given to the interpretation and relative weighting of these indicators.
 For example, even a highly negative review suggests that the user purchased the product in the first place: the user's interest level in the product is therefore likely to be higher than a product the user did not review or purchase at all.